BLOG

 The machine in question today is called the ExpressVote.
 Designed primarily for voters who cannot use a pen, BMDs require voters to use a touchscreen to indicate their votes.
 The computer then prints a marked paper ballot.
 Increasingly, BMDs are being promoted to voters without disabilities, particularly early voters.

-Some BMDs print ballots that are nearly indistinguishable from hand-marked paper ballots.
-The ballots cast by voters with disabilities look just like everyone else’s.
+Some BMDs print ballots that are nearly indistinguishable from hand-marked paper ballots, so that ballots cast by voters with disabilities look just like everyone else’s.
 Both voters and tabulators look at the same input to read the votes.

 Bad BMDs, like the ExpressVote, print ballots that look like large cash-register receipts.
 On these ballots, votes are recorded as barcodes.
-This prevents voters from verifying their votes were printed correctly.
-It violates voters’ privacy when a polling place has only one or two voters with disabilities.
+This prevents voters from verifying that their votes were printed correctly.
+In addition, these machines violate voters’ privacy when a polling place has only one or two voters with disabilities.
 (More about barcoding BMDs here.)

 But why?

-You might ask (most people do) why anyone would build such a feature into a machine.
+You might ask (as most people do) why anyone would build such a feature into a machine.

 You might ask, but the Wisconsin Elections Commission doesn’t.